 - The Fourteenth Day: JFK and the Aftermath of the Cuban Missile Crisis (2012).
 David Coleman looks beyond the agreement that Kennedy and Khrushchev struck on October 28, 1962 to remove Soviet missiles in Cuba and examines the challenges JFK confronted in making sure that the deal was in fact carried out.

 Two movies have been filmed about the Cuban missile crisis.
 The Missiles of October , which was released in 1974 and stars William Devane and Ralph Bellamy among others, was based on Robert Kennedy’s posthumous memoir, Thirteen Days.
-Hollywood’s first crack at the Cuban missile crisis was shot on video tape to give it a “you are there crispness,” but it misses some of the crisis’s critical events because they weren’t known at the time the film was shot.
-Thirteen Days , which was released in 2000 and stars Kevin Costner, has more of a big-budget Hollywood feel.
+Hollywood’s first crack at the Cuban missile crisis was shot on video tape to give it a “you-are-there crispness,” but it misses some of the crisis’s critical events because they weren’t known at the time the film was shot.
+Thirteen Days, which was released in 2000 and starred Kevin Costner, has more of a big-budget Hollywood feel.
 Although it is based on more recent scholarship, the movie has some historical inaccuracies.
 University of Virginia historian and Cuban missile crisis expert Philip Zelikow says, however, that it is “accurate where it counts.”

 If you don’t trust how Hollywood portrays the events of October 1962, you can take advantage of one of the things that makes the Cuban missile crisis so unusual, and so attractive to scholars and journalists: President Kennedy secretly taped the meetings he had with his advisers in the White House.
 Almost none of his advisers knew that their remarks were being taped, so we have a frank, fly-on-the-wall view of their deliberations.
 Ernest R. May and Philip D. Zelikow collected the transcripts of the secret tapes in The Kennedy Tapes: Inside the White House during the Cuban Missile Crisis (2002).
 You can listen to audio clips of the meetings online at the National Security Archive.

-PBS is commemorating the 50th anniversary of the Cuban missile crisis by airing two sixty-minute special programs: The Cuban Missile Crisis: Three Men Go to War, which debuts on your local PBS affiliate on October 23, 2012 at 8:00 p.m.
-ET, and Secrets of the Dead: “The Man Who Saved the World”, which airs on October 23, 2012 at 9:00 p.m.
-ET.
+PBS commemorated the 50th anniversary of the Cuban missile crisis by airing two sixty-minute special programs: The Cuban Missile Crisis: Three Men Go to War and Secrets of the Dead: “The Man Who Saved the World”, both of which debuted on October 23, 2012.

-The Belfer Center for Science and International Affairs at Harvard has created a website to commemorate the fiftieth anniversary.
-It offers historical context for the crisis, including information on the people involved, primary documents, and lessons learned.
+The Belfer Center for Science and International Affairs at Harvard created a website to commemorate the fiftieth anniversary.
+The website offers historical context for the crisis, including information on the people involved, primary documents, and lessons learned.